 All Touring caravans manufactured by Elddis are designated by their model year.
-The 2020 model year runs from 1st September 2019 to 31st August 2020.
+The 2021 model year runs from 1st September 2020 to 31st August 2021.

-Elddis Technical Approvals
+Buccaneer Technical Approvals

-All Elddis Caravans have been European Commission Whole Vehicle Type Approved via the Vehicle Certification Agency (VCA).
+All Elddis Caravans have been European Commission Whole Vehicle Type Approved.

 In order to ensure your new caravan is safe to use, Elddis are members of and have been inspected by the following bodies.